 - The current selection is displayed above the slider

-- Repayment Plan – Select your repayment plan from the dropdown menu:
+- Repayment Plan – You can select your repayment plan from the dropdown menu:

-- Extended Repayment: Payments spread over a longer period
+- Extended Repayment: Payments are extended over a lengthier time.

-- Income-Driven Repayment: Payments based on your income
+- Income-Driven Repayment: You have repayment based on your earnings.

-- Monthly Extra Payment – Enter any additional amount you plan to pay each month beyond the required payment.
+- Monthly Extra Payment – Enter Such an additional amount which you want to pay every month beyond the regular payment.

 - Example: $50 extra per month